|A mural of Great yogi the Phajo and his sons.|

 For instance, according to the biography, the paintings of the ground floor known as the Tsang-khang wogma Trulkuyi lhakhang (གཙང་ཁང་འོག་མ་སྤྲུལ་སྐུའི་ལྷ་ཁང་། in the biography) with Lord Buddha as the main object of worship was said to have the paintings done by a Sumthrang Choeje.

 Penchen Ngawang Sonam has joined the Zhung Dratsang at his early age while his elder brother took the seat of Sumthrang after their father the 15th Sumthrang Choejey Gyelsey Nedrup.
 He was ordained from Khenchen Pekar Jungnye and has studied under the great scholar known as Tandin Wangyel.
-Since his mid age after completing his studies he was mostly known as the Sumthrang Chojey among the monastic members.
-Therefore the attribution in Desi Tenzen Rabgye’s biography as Sumthang Chojey.
-Penchen Ngawang Sonam later has also served the Central Monastic body as one of the Lopen Zhips probably as Tsugla lopen according to Dasho Lam Sanga.
+Since his mid age after completing his studies he was mostly known as the Sumthrang Choje among the monastic members.
+Therefore the attribution in Desi Tenzen Rabgye’s biography as Sumthang Choje.
+Penchen Ngawang Sonam later has also served the Central Monastic body as one of the Lopen Zhips probably as Tsugla lopen according to Dasho Lam Sanga's Drukgi Nyorab Selwi Melong 1998.